 Consequently, according to table 1, SECAM can take many forms, depending on who performs security compliance testing, who performs Basic Vulnerability Testing and who performs Enhanced Vulnerability Analysis (EVA).
 SECAM is intended to enable self-evaluation where the vendors evaluate their network products if they have the proper accreditation for that.
-Methodology 2 provides all provisions for this need.

-In Methodology 2 the responsibility for writing and managing the accreditation and monitoring rules is taken by a SECAM Accreditation Body.
-SECAM Accreditation Body's role also includes the handling of the dispute process.
-Methodology 2 will propose GSMA for taking this role and will provide a clear delineation between SECAM work in 3GPP and SECAM-related work in GSMA.
+The responsibility for writing and managing the accreditation and monitoring rules is taken by a SECAM Accreditation Body.
+The SECAM Accreditation Body's role also includes the handling of the dispute process.
+GSMA takes this role and will provide a clear delineation between SECAM work in 3GPP and in GSMA.

-Even if it describes the complete process, including evaluation by accredited actors under SECAM Accreditation Body control and Security Assurance Specifications (SCAS) writing, Methodology 2 does not prevent that 3GPP SCAS security requirements and tests cases are used directly by mutual consent between vendors and operators without the accreditation process in place if wished so.
+Even if it describes the complete process, including evaluation by accredited actors under SECAM Accreditation Body control and Security Assurance Specifications (SCAS) writing, SECAM does not prevent that 3GPP SCAS security requirements and tests cases are used directly by mutual consent between vendors and operators without the accreditation process in place if wished so.
 This ensures that the 3GPP SECAM work is not held up by delays in deliverables under the responsibility of external bodies, or by conflicting requirements in different countries (e.g. relating to accreditation).

 The presence of a SECAM Accreditation body as defined above is highly desirable in order to ensure a wide recognition of evaluation results and to have a working conflict resolution process available.
 Having a SECAM Accreditation Body also avoids the need for each operator to set up a one to one trust relationship with every vendor regarding their testing methods and skills.

-Accreditation is intended to be valid for a limited time period and repeated at a frequency defined by the SECAM Accreditation Body (see clause 5.2.3 for details).
+Accreditation is intended to be valid for a limited time period and repeated at a frequency defined by the SECAM Accreditation Body.

+4.4 Ultimate Output of SECAM Evaluation

+Editor’s Note: What is the difference between SECAM process and SECAM Evaluation?
+SECAM process could be renamed to SECAM Scheme” - includes SECAM Evaluation (= Development Evaluation + Network Product Evaluation) and also the Accreditation.
+What does the title refer to: SECAM evaluation or the SECAM Assurance process or something in between?
+Ans:SECAM evaluation.
+In the scope we mention both the SECAM evaluation process and the overall scheme.

-The ultimate output of the SECAM process is:
+The ultimate output of the SECAM evaluationis:

 - an evaluation report proving compliance of a 3GPP network product with the 3GPP security assurance specifications

-- optionally a certificate proving the accreditation of actors performing the evaluation tasks
+- optionally a copy of the certificate proving the accreditation of actors performing the evaluation tasks

+Editor’s Note: if the certificate for accreditation is included, this is different from SECAM evaluation as used above.
+Maybe these two bullets together are referring to the whole scheme.

-An evaluation report will be issued for each 3GPP network product evaluated, and an optional certificate will be maintained for each actor.
+An evaluation report will be issued for each 3GPP network product evaluated, and an optional certificate will be maintained for each accreditated actor.